 The suite of courses constituting the ARS are designed to explore, singly and in integration, the complexities of preserving, maintaining, creating and managing a sustainable landscape where human and natural communities are in competition.
-The ARS features four courses, one each dedicated to ecology, ethics, sustainability and immersion in Adirondack issues, and a fifth, synthetic course requiring students to draw on their experience to create a viable management plan based on the New York State’s Department of Environmental Conservation’s Unit Management Plan process.
+The ARS features five courses, one each dedicated to ecology, ethics, sustainability, immersion in Adirondack issues, and a professional writiing seminar, a sixth, synthetic course requiring students to draw on their experience to create a viable management plan based on the New York State’s Department of Environmental Conservation’s Unit Management Plan process.
 Students will spend at least 50 percent of instructional time in the field or in non-classroom experiences.

 For students interested in registering for the ARS, you will need to review and discuss with your program advisor the detailed course descriptions listed below, in order to determine how each of these courses align with your individual program of study.
 Please be in touch at your earliest convenience with Paul B. Hai for help and additional information about courses, learning outcomes and assessments in order to help facilitate aligning the ARS courses with your departmental and academic program course requirements.